Thinking of traveling or moving to Oregon? These links are a great place to start!

 I-5 Freeway: The primary north-south route runs through Albany, Tangent, and Millersburg.
 US Highway 20 and Highway 34: Both east-west routes connect the Willamette Valley to the Pacific Ocean and Central Oregon

-Rail freight service going east is operated by Burlington Northern, southerly service is Southern Pacific, west and north are operated by The Willamette and Pacific Railroad.
+Rail freight service going east is operated by Burlington Northern, southerly service is Union Pacific, west and north are operated by The Willamette and Pacific Railroad.
 Amtrak and the Talgo trains between Vancouver BC and Los Angeles provide passenger service.

 Albany Municipal Airport accommodates general aviation and corporate aircraft.
 The Eugene Airport is 40 minutes south and the Portland International Airport is 1.5 hours north.